 Playstyle: Fast / Hit and Run

 How it works: You fire arrows that turn into lightning bolts and chain between enemies.
-One shot can often wipe out an entire pack of monsters.
-Speed is your defense; you kill them before they hit you.
+One shot can wipe out an entire pack.
+Speed is your defense — kill them before they touch you.

-Advice: This build relies on critical strikes.
-Ensure your critical hit chance is high, or your damage will feel inconsistent.
+Advice: This build lives and dies by critical strikes.
+Get your crit chance high, or your damage will feel terrible.

 - + Fastest map clearing speed